Vitaliy8086/docker-gpu-spark-keras-hyperopt-hyperas-elephas/README.md

-# gpu-spark-elephas
+# docker-gpu-spark-keras-hyperopt-hyperas-elephas

-Goal: Create a docker GPU spark cluster that can do hyper paramater search on keras models.
+Goal: Create a docker hosted GPU spark cluster that can do hyper paramater search on keras models.

 ## Host machine setup